-The District is based in Overton, Nevada and serves an area of about 75 square miles.
+The District is based in Overton, Nevada and serves an area of about 76 square miles.
 The District is the purveyor of water to the communities of Moapa, Glendale, Logandale, and Overton, and the Moapa Paiute Reservation.
-The District also provides water for power generation by the Nevada Power Company at the Reid-Gardner Power Plant.
 The District has responsibility over the preparation and implementation of the Wellhead Protection Program.
 In this lead capacity, the District relies upon the advice and cooperation of a number of other agencies including the Muddy River Irrigation Company, the Moapa Town Board, Clark County, the Southern Nevada Water Authority, the Bureau of Land Management, and the U.S. Fish and Wildlife Service.